 Retirement can start to feel closer when you’re in your 40s.
-The good news is, there’s still plenty of time to make decisions that could have an impact on your future financial wellbeing.
+The good news is, there’s still plenty of time to make decisions that could have a positive impact on your future financial wellbeing.

 Let’s start with the good news: studies1 show that your income peaks between the ages of 45 and 54.
-You’ll potentially have more money than ever – but you may also have unexpected or unwelcome expenses, like divorce2.
-At this age you might also put retirement planning on the backburner in favour of more pressing financial commitments, such as your mortgage and kids’ school fees.
-Use these potential life changes as the impetus to re-evaluate your assets and income, and look at how you can maximise savings for your retirement.
+You’ll potentially be earning more money than ever – but you may also have unexpected or unwelcome expenses, like divorce2.
+At this age you might also put retirement planning on the backburner in favour of more pressing financial commitments, such as your home loan and kids’ school fees.
+Use these potential life changes as the impetus to re-evaluate your assets and income and look at how you can maximise savings for your retirement.

-In your 40s, retirement age is still some 20 years away and, while that seems like plenty of time, your decisions now can help secure your financial future.
-Read on to find out how to save for retirement in your 40s.
+In your 40s, retirement age is still at least 20 years away and, while that seems like plenty of time, your decisions now can help secure your financial future.
+Read on to find out how to save for retirement that favours quality of life in your 40s.

 Calculate how much you’ll need for retirement

-According to the Association of Superannuation Funds of Australia, by the time you reach 49 you’ll have between around $87,500 and $145,0003 in your super account.
-The same group estimates singles will need retirement savings of $545,000 for a comfortable retirement, while couples will need combined retirement savings of $640,0004.
+According to the Association of Superannuation Funds of Australia, by the time you reach 49 you’ll have between around $80,303 and $165,5873 in your super account.
+The same group estimates healthy singles who own their own home will need retirement savings of $44,818 per year for a comfortable retirement, while couples will need combined retirement savings of $63,352 per year of retirement.
 Are you on track to getting there in the next couple of decades?

 Set realistic financial goals

-While your financial goals in your 20s and 30s may have been idealistic, as you get closer to retirement they should become realistic.
-It’s time to develop a clear plan for your savings, with achievable short, mid and long-term targets in working towards your overall retirement goal.
+While your financial goals in your 20s and 30s may have been idealistic, as you get closer to retirement, they should become realistic.
+It’s time to develop a clear plan for your savings, with achievable short-, mid- and long-term targets working toward your overall retirement goal.

 Live within your means

-Your 40s are typically peak earning years, but with Australia in the grips of a recession, many things aren’t typical right now.
+Your 40s are typically peak earning years, but with the COVID pandemic on our doorstep, many things aren’t typical right now.
 One thing that’s changed is where we do our work.
-At the start of the coronavirus epidemic, more than 10.5 million Aussies swiftly transitioned to working from home5, and many people are yet to go back to the workplace.
+Today at least 41% of Australians work from home at least one day per week, and many people are yet to go back to the workplace4.
 While there might have been some initial expenses to set up a suitable home workspace, there’s also a reduction in day-to-day costs like commuting.
-Consider funnelling any of this cash into your savings instead, to actively save for your retirement in your 40s.
+Consider funnelling any of this cash into your savings instead, to actively save for your retirement.

 Become more mindful around spending on big-ticket items as well – before a splurge, try taking a day (or a week) to give yourself time to think about how much you really need the item.
 You’ll be surprised at how often you decide it’s not essential to your life, and the money you save can be added to your retirement savings instead.